-III.6.2.
+III.3.2.
 The associated production with a single top quark

 An additional production mode of the Higgs boson in association with a top quark is the single top associated production mode.
 There is an interesting similarity between this production mode and the $H \to \gamma \gamma$ decay mode.
 Both processes proceed through either the top Yukawa coupling or the interaction of the Higgs boson with the W-boson, with a negative interference between the two.
-Representative Feynman diagrams for this production process are shown in Fig. 11.8.
-Contrary to the diphoton decay channel, in this production mode the interference occurs at the tree level.
-This process can be used to further discriminate a negative relative sign between the couplings of the Higgs boson to fermions and its couplings to gauge bosons.
+Representative Feynman diagrams for this production process are shown in Fig. 11.1.
+Contrary to the diphoton decay channel, in this production mode the interference occurs at the tree level and is dominant.
+This process can therefore be used to further discriminate a negative relative sign between the couplings of the Higgs boson to fermions and its couplings to gauge bosons (the detailed dependence of the cross section as a function of coupling modifiers, taking into account the interference, is given in Section VI.2.1.2-ii).